 - a.
-Procedures will be established for indirect weapon systems producing blast overpressure hazards to reduce the risk to mortar sections/crews from auditory and internal injury caused by blast overpressure from specific charges.
+Procedures will be established for indirect weapon systems producing blast overpressure hazards to reduce the risk to mortar and artillery sections/crews from auditory and internal injury caused by blast overpressure from specific charges.
 Individuals who experience shortness of breath, chest discomfort, bleeding from the mouth, nose or ears or excessive shakiness (tremors) when exposed to weapon system firings may be suffering from a blast overpressure injury.
 Individuals with any of these symptoms will be instructed to lie down and remain quiet and immobile.
 Injured personnel will be transported to the nearest medical facility for immediate evaluation and treatment. - b.
-Indirect fires may impact no closer than 100 meters to occupied bunkers.
-Mortar service ammunition and fuses are not cleared for overhead fire, and will NEVER be fired over the heads of protected or un-protected soldiers.
-Bunkers must be constructed and approved to protect personnel from a direct hit by the ammunition being used.
-Constant communication MUST be maintained between the firing position and the bunker. - c.
 Area E (Echo) is the danger area located immediately in front of the firing position.
 Variable hazards are blast overpressure, noise, ground and muzzle debris, or other potential injuries related to indirect weapon system firing.
 Un-protected and non-firing unit personnel are NOT allowed within Area Echo.
 Protected mission essential personnel of the firing unit MAY occupy Area Echo for mission related requirements (access to lay/safety circle, etc...)
 Area Echo is defined as: - 1.
 445 mils to the right and left of the Azimuth of Fire (AOF) of the emplaced weapon system. - 2.
 350 meters to the front of the weapon system.